Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Build Debug and Release configurations (we recommend not dll but statically linked libraries).
 This places the built libraries in %wxWidgetsDir%/lib/vc_x64_lib (or vc_lib).
-Follow the instruction at https://forums.wxwidgets.org/viewtopic.php?p=196105#p196105 to create a new VS project and add modal.cpp to it.
+Follow the instruction at https://forums.wxwidgets.org/viewtopic.php?p=196105#p196105 to create a new VS project and add modalwx.cpp to it.
 This should build the modal app.

 Linux:
 We recommend using the CodeLite IDE which comes with wxWidgets pre-installed.
-Create a new bare-bones wxWidgets based project and add modal.cpp to it.
+Create a new bare-bones wxWidgets based project and add modalwx.cpp to it.
 This should build the modal app.

 Running the app: